yeahbrahh/gageboullosa.github.io/README.md

  ## My Current Goals

-Expanding my portfolio with new creative coding projects and continuing to explore how technology and design intersect to improve user experience and accessibility.
+* Expanding my portfolio with new creative coding projects and continuing to explore how technology and design intersect to improve user experience and accessibility.

+* Learning The C Programming Language.

 [View My CSU Projects](cs-projects.md)